tunicate (sea squirt)

 Larva of a sea squirt showing the basic features of a chordate.

 A tunicate is a member of the subphylum Tunicata of the phylum Chordate (see chordate).
-Tunicates are known commonly as sea squirts.
+The name comes from their inert cellulose sac or tunic.
+Tunicates are also known commonly as sea squirts because many of them push out a jet of water when they are disturbed.
 They are marine and have sac-shaped bodies with two openings, a mouth and an atrial port.
-Water is sucked in through the mouth, filtered for food particles, and passed out through the atrial port.
+Water is constantly sucked in through the mouth, filtered for food particles and oxygen , and passed out through the atrial port.
 Many tunicates, however, have a larva that is free-swimming and exhibits all the characteristics of chordates.

 Sea squirts spend their sedentary lives attached to the seabed, have few typically chordate features except for gill slits.
 It is the free-swimming sea squirt larval stage that reveals the sea squirt's place in the chordate line, for some zoologists argue that vertebrates may have risen by a process, known as neoteny, in which the larva did not mature into an adult but developed sex organs of its own.

 |The adult sea squirt (C) is formed through metamorphosis of the 'tadpole' larva which attaches itself (A) to a firm substrate then undergoes gradual maturation (B) using the yolk (1) for food.